inlingua® Washington DC welcomes F-1 international students, residents, citizens, or other appropriate visa holders.

 Step 1 – Choose a full-time program of study at inlingua® Washington DC, such as inlingua® Premium PLUS, inlingua® Premium 25, Pre-college, Special Purpose, Test Preparation, or a full-time private tutoring schedule.

 Step 2 – Apply and register for that program of study. inlingua® Washington DC will need the following in order to register you:

 - A completed online application.
 You must include your full home country address.

 - A copy of your passport.

 - A copy of a bank statement from you or your sponsor showing that you or your sponsor has a liquid (available) balance of at least $7,140 USD.
 If your bank statement comes from a sponsor, they must fill out either the I-134 (for US-based sponsors) or the Financial Support Letter (for sponsors who live abroad).

 - Payment for at least registration and a tuition deposit for 8 weeks.
 In certain cases, an official, recognized scholarship can be substituted for payment.
 Please contact us for more information.

-- Payment of $215 SEVIS fee and, if applicable, the appropriate shipping fees if your I-20 and admission documents need to be sent to you in your home country
+- Payment of $365 SEVIS fee and, if applicable, the appropriate shipping fees for your I-20 and admission documents need to be sent to you in your home country

 Step 3 – Once we have received all of the above, our admissions department will issue you a letter of acceptance and a Form I-20.
 We can mail these to you for a shipping fee or you may pick them up from the front desk.